Antonio Caro: Aquí no cabe el Arte

-Interpretation of Aqui no cabe el Arte
+Interpretation of Aquí no cabe el Arte

-Caro`s piece Aqui no cabe el Arte comes in the wake of the election of Misael Pastrana Borrero as Colombia`s President.
+Caro's Aquí no cabe el Arte came in the wake of the election of Misael Pastrana Borrero as Colombia's President.
 After taking office in 1970, Borrero began instituting martial law, and as a result began to suppress civil liberties.
-Forceful action used against organized political strikes as well as the elimination of popular local leaders became increasingly numerous during Borrero`s term.
+Forceful action used against organized political strikes as well as the elimination of popular local leaders became increasingly numerous during Borrero's term.
 As a result of the political atmosphere in Colombia, Caro created the work to highlight the many atrocities being committed at the time.
 Some of the most well known events include the murder of university student, Romulo Carvahlo during the presidency of Carlos Lleras Restrepo.
-Carvahlo`s death is described by Caro to be an antecedent for the massacre of students after an organized insurrection during Borrero`s term as president.
+Carvahlo's death is described by Caro to be an antecedent for the massacre of students after an organized insurrection during Borrero's term as president.
 Furthermore, also mentioned in the work is the brutal massacre of Guahibo indigenous peoples in Colombia`s Planas region.
 Among others, these two events struck Caro as noteworthy for people to bring their attention too and as a result were a big reason behind the creation of the piece.

 El imperialismo es un tigre de papel

-Originally exhibited in 1973 at the Nombres nuevos en el arte de Colombia [New Names in the Art of Colombia] El imperialismo es un tigre de papel [Imperialism is a Paper Tiger] was the recreation of Mao Tse Tung’s famous expression “Imperialism is a Paper Tiger.”
+Originally exhibited in 1973 at the Nombres nuevos en el arte de Colombia (New Names in the Art of Colombia), El imperialismo es un tigre de papel (Imperialism is a Paper Tiger) was the recreation of Mao Tse Tung's famous expression Imperialism is a Paper Tiger.
 The work is a red banner made of silk, typically used in protests.
-Painted on the banner were large white letters, forming Mao`s famous statement.
+Painted on the banner were large white letters, forming Mao's famous statement.

 Additionally, on each side of the banner Caro placed a total of twelve silhouette tigers to effectively use environmental spaces at the exhibit.
 The action of setting up the individual tigers was captured in a famous photograph taken of the work by reporters at La Republica.

 Interpretation of El imperialismo es un tigre de papel

-Caro`s reinstatement of Mao`s saying was created to bring light to the influence of Mao`s Little Red book to the establishing of new ideas among young Colombians.
-As said by Caro “The phrase came to me by inertia, through the context.
-What I did was convert the phrase into a palpable thing.”
-While still fresh from the creation of Aqui no cabe el Arte, Caro wanted to use the momentum of his previous success to reenact a political critique while bringing in new ideas he had felt were politically relevant.
+Caro's reinstatement of Mao's saying was created to bring light to the influence of Mao's Little Red book to the establishing of new ideas among young Colombians.
+As Caro stated, "The phrase came to me by inertia, through the context.
+What I did was convert the phrase into a palpable thing."
+While still fresh from the creation of Aquí no cabe el Arte, Caro wanted to use the momentum of his previous success to reenact a political critique while bringing in new ideas he had felt were politically relevant.